aihimmel/LArSMC/README.md

 /cvmfs/singularity.opensciencegrid.org/fermilab/fnal-dev-sl7:latest
 ```

-Then, inside the container, run the following setup:
+This is the required environment setup, it has now been captured in the `setup_lars.sh` script.
 ```
 export UPS_OVERRIDE="-H Linux64bit+3.10-2.17"
 source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh